vangav/vos_backend/README/00_expanding_calculate_sum_example.md

+> **why?** because sometimes after you generate a service and start implementing its logic, your design evolves in a way that requires modifying/adding/removing controllers (api entry points)

 # expand "calculate sum" to "calculator"

 > 5-10 min: this tutorial explains how to add new features to a service before and after generation